balena-io-experimental/starter-interface/README.md

 # i18n
 Multiple  language support is added, and language strings are set here: https://github.com/maggie0002/balena-device-ui/tree/main/ui/src/i18n

-To insert additional languages and a language selector see the Quasar docs: https://quasar.dev/options/app-internationalization#how-to-use
+To insert additional languages see the Quasar docs: https://quasar.dev/options/app-internationalization#add-new-language

 # Final thoughts

 Apologies the documentation here is not better for beginner users.
 Community contributions to improving these would be very welcome.
+This is undergoing development and the docs will be updated soon.